koredalin/text-editor/README.md

 - Used php final classes only.
 No interfaces used in this app yet.
 Generally - there is no need from interfaces for entities and app services.
 	[More Info](https://matthiasnoback.nl/2018/08/when-to-add-an-interface-to-a-class/#for-everything-else%3A-stick-to-a-%60final%60-class).
 - I think that there is no need of mocked objects for this task yet.
 If it goes more complicated - there could have one.
+- What could be done more:
+	- Dependency injection files loading.
+	- When the list of commands and configuration parameters grows up.. - We can make Open-Close (SOLID) principle refactoring of:
+		- `App\Models\InputArguments::setConfigurationParameters(): void {}`,
+		- `App\Models\InputArguments::setCommandParameters(array $commandParameters): void {}`.